benloong/TidyJSON/README.md

 # TidyJSON
 A neat and tidy JSON package run on all Swift platforms (Linux, iOS, OS X)

-PS.
-Currently, JSON Array and Object is immutable
+Currently, JSON Array and Object are immutable

 ## Goals
 - [x] simple, neat and tidy json lib